andrewtch88/mvc-ecommerce/README.md

 Check out the contributing page to see the best places to file issues, start discussions and begin contributing.

 # Future improvements?
-Probably make it in laravel framework and payment function.
+Probably make it in laravel framework and integrate Stripe with it.
 And responsive.

 # Open Source?
 Hmm, depends cause I prolly offer the license for sale, it's my intellectual property bro.